rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 2 : Create a Spring Webflux microservice

+1. Minimise the browser and navigate back to Git Bash.

-1. To create our microservice, we will invoke the Spring Initalizer service from the command line:
+2. To create our microservice, we will invoke the Spring Initalizer service from the command line:

 ```bash
 curl https://start.spring.io/starter.tgz -d dependencies=webflux,cloud-eureka,cloud-config-client -d baseDir=city-service -d bootVersion=2.3.8 -d javaVersion=1.8 | tar -xzvf -